-The USGS and CPW Potter Creek gages, the AECOM high-flow estimates from flood debris, and StreamStats estimates of peak flow events provide an estimate of the range of streamflow conditions on lower Potter Creek.
-These data demonstrate that a high-flow event above the bankfull threshold of 225 cfs have occurred during spring runoff, but do not happen each year.
-In addition, it is likely that rain events later in the summer also reach the riparian threshold.
-Staff has concluded that water is available for ISF appropriation as structured.
+The available CWCB gage data, the AECOM high-flow estimates from flood debris, and StreamStats estimates of peak flow events provide an estimate of the range of streamflow conditions on Monitor Creek.
+These data demonstrate that high-flow events above the bankfull threshold of 111 cfs have occurred on Monitor Creek, although they do not occur every year.
+Staff concludes that water is available for the ISF appropriation as structured.